thuml/Timer-XL/README.md

 Timer-XL: Long-Context Transformers for Unified Time Series Forecasting [[Paper]](https://arxiv.org/abs/2410.04803).

+:triangular_flag_on_post: **News** (2025.01) Timer-XL has been accepted as **ICLR 2025**.
+See you at Singapore :)

+:triangular_flag_on_post: **News** (2024.12) Released a univariate pre-trained version on **260B time points** [[HuggingFace]](https://huggingface.co/thuml/timer-base-84m).
+An example of zero-shot forecasting is provided [here](https://github.com/thuml/Large-Time-Series-Model/blob/main/examples/quickstart_zero_shot.ipynb).

-:triangular_flag_on_post: **News** (2024.10) Code implementation is released in [OpenLTM (Open-Source Large Time-Series Models)](https://github.com/thuml/OpenLTM).
+:triangular_flag_on_post: **News** (2024.10) Model implementation is released in [[OpenLTM]](https://github.com/thuml/OpenLTM).

 ## Introduction

-Timer-XL is a generative Transformer for time series forecasting, a minimally tailored time-series foundation model for making long-context, arbitrary-length, and any-variable predictions.
+Timer-XL is a generative Transformer for time series forecasting.
+It can be used for task-specific training or scalable pre-training, handling arbitrary-length and any-variable time series.

 <p align="center">
 <img src="./figures/motivation.png" alt="" align=center />
 </p>

-💪 Grounded in forecasting principles, we advocate **extending the context length** in the time series field.
+💪 Various forecasting tasks can be formuled as a long-context generation problem, which can be well addressed by generative Transformers.

-💡 We propose **multivariate next token prediction**, a novel paradigm to uniformly predict 1D and 2D time series with optional covariates.
+💡 We propose **multivariate next token prediction**, a paradigm to uniformly predict univariate and multivariate time series with optional covariates.

-🌟 We present Timer-XL enhanced by a universal **TimeAttention** as an extra-long version of generative time-series Transformers ([Timer](https://github.com/thuml/Large-Time-Series-Model)).
+🌟 We pre-train Timer-XL, a long-context version of time-series Transformers ([Timer](https://github.com/thuml/Large-Time-Series-Model)), for zero-shot forecasting.

-🏆 Timer-XL achieves **state-of-the-art** on both supervised performance and generalization capabilities as a one-for-all large time-series model.
+🏆 Timer-XL achieves **state-of-the-art** performance as a one-for-all time series forecaster.

 ## What is New